-All ten countries have established Ombudsman Institutions (hereafter OIs) with a variety of mandates ranging from accepting and dealing with complaints against the public authorities (at the national, provincial and municipal levels) to safeguarding human rights.
+All ten countries have established Ombudsman Institutions (hereafter OIs) with a variety of mandates ranging from accepting and dealing with complaints against the public authorities (at the national, provincial, and municipal levels) to safeguarding human rights.
 OIs are considered to be one of the most trustworthy and reliable institutions and the most accessible public institution citizens can find (OECD, 2017).
-Among the core functions of the OIs are mediating between citizens and the public administration, monitoring the quality of public services and proposing recommendations to solve citizens' complaints.
-Although some OIs also deal with anti-discrimination issues, these are generally covered by special equality or non-discrimination bodies' mandates.
+Among the core functions of the OIs are the mediation between citizens and the public administration, the monitoring of the quality of public services and the proposal of recommendations to solve citizens' complaints.
+Although some OIs also deal with anti-discrimination issues, these are generally covered by special equality or non-discrimination bodies'

-At the EU level, the Racial Equality Directive (2000/43/EC) limits racial and ethnic discrimination in employment and other aspects of public and private life including access to and supply of goods and services, such as housing, that are available to the public (European Law Equality Network, 2019).
-All EU Member States have passed laws to implement the directive and created equality bodies or brought existing ones in line with the directive.
-Federated in the European Network of Equality Bodies (EQUINET), they regularly launch information and awareness raising campaigns, issue opinions, and bring cases before the European Court of Justice.
+mandates.
+At the EU level, the Racial Equality Directive (2000/43/EC) limits racial and ethnic discrimination in employment and other aspects of public and private life including access to and supply of goods and services, such as housing, which are available to the public (European Law Equality Network, 2019).
+All EU Member States have passed laws to implement the Directive and created equality bodies or brought existing ones in line with the Directive.
+Federated in the European Network of Equality Bodies (EQUINET), they regularly launch information and awareness-raising campaigns, issue opinions, and bring cases before the European Court of Justice.